jpcre2/jpcre2/doxy/doxydoc.md

 However a convenience shortcut function is available in Regex class: `jp::Regex::replace(subject, replawith, modifier)`.
 If modifier is passed as an argument to this shortcut function, all other JPCRE2 and PCRE2 options will be reset to `0` and re-initialized according to the modifier string.

-If it is called with at least one argument, it uses a temporary replace object to perform the replacement which does not use/change/affect any previous options.
+It uses a temporary replace object to perform the replacement.

 ### Simple replacement {#simple-replace}